 What moves me?

 Let’s be honest, I am not always a ray of sunshine.
 I am regularly guided by fear, frustrations and letdowns, which make my view on the world a bit bitter and cynical.
-I despise it and I can feel so powerless and lost that I’d rather curl up in my bed and only come out when life is good again.
+I despise it.
+Sometimes I feel so powerless and lost that I’d rather curl up in my bed to come out when life is good again.
+Pfff, what moves me?

 High highs and low lows are taking turns.
 And sometimes I’m experiencing highs and lows at the same time.
-It’s quite reassuring that everything will always be moving, that life changes and always will be changing too.
-Emotions, pain, sorrow, but euphoria, love and happiness too, are continuously in motion, always coming and going.
+It’s quite reassuring that everything will always be moving, that life changes and will always be changing.
+Emotions, pain, sorrow, but also euphoria, love and happiness, are continuously in motion.
+Always coming and going.

-“What makes you move?” is my motivation to get going, to ask others this question too.
+“What moves you?” is my motivation to get going, keep going and to ask others this question too.
 What makes other people move?
 Ruby wrote a blog about expectations just last week.
 She expects that everything will be alright eventually.
 Everything.
 Life.
 But what is her motive?
 Is it her optimistic way of life?
-Maybe her expectations regarding peace and freedom, or a rock-rooted convinction?
+Maybe her expectations regarding peace and freedom, or a rock-rooted conviction?
 I’ll ask her :).

 Translated by Daphne Liedekerken